sirtransistor/gorkitale/README.md

 Welcome to **Gorkitale 1.0 LTS**.
 This project simulates the experience of booting up an old-school Linux machine, complete with systemd boot logs and a TTY login screen.

 Beyond the terminal lies a surreal adventure.
-Log in, explore the system, and launch into a world where you must interact with mysterious characters and uncover the secrets of the "VibeCoded" kernel.
+Log in, explore the system, and launch into a world where you must interact with mysterious characters and uncover the secrets of the "VibeCoded" kernel.sds

 ## Features